Helion Energy: Development history

-The company's Fusion Engine is based on the Inductive Plasmoid Accelerator (IPA) experiments performed from 2005 through 2012.
-These experiments used deuterium-deuterium fusion, which produced a 2.45 MeV neutron in half of the reactions.
-The IPA experiments claimed 300 km/s velocities, deuterium neutron production, and 2 keV deuterium ion temperatures.
-Helion and MSNW published articles describing a deuterium-tritium implementation that is the easiest to achieve but generates 14 MeV neutrons.
-The Helion team published peer-reviewed research demonstrating D-D neutron production in 2011.
+The company's fusion generator is based on the inductive plasmoid accelerator (IPA) experiments performed from 2005 through 2012.
+These experiments used deuterium–deuterium fusion, which produced a 2.45-MeV neutron in half of the reactions.
+The IPA experiments claimed 300 km/s velocities, deuterium neutron production, and 2-keV deuterium ion temperatures.
+Helion and MSNW LLC published articles describing a deuterium–tritium implementation that is the easiest to achieve but generates 14 MeV neutrons.
+The Helion team published peer-reviewed research demonstrating D–D neutron production in 2011.

 4th prototype, 'Grande'

 In 2014, according to the timeline on the company website, Grande, Helion's 4th fusion prototype, was developed to test high field operation.
-Grande achieves magnetic field compression of 4 Tesla, forms cm-scale FRCs, and reaches plasma temperatures of 5 keV.
-Grande outperforms any other private fusion company.
+Grande achieves magnetic field compression of 4 tesla, forms cm-scale FRCs, and reaches plasma temperatures of 5 keV.
+According to the company, Grande outperforms any other private fusion company.

-In 2015 Helion demonstrated the first direct magnetic energy recovery from a subscale pulsed magnetic system, utilizing modern high-voltage insulated gate bipolar transistors to recover energy at over 95% round-trip efficiency for over 1 million pulses.
+In 2015, Helion demonstrated the first direct magnetic energy recovery from a subscale pulsed magnetic system, utilizing modern high-voltage insulated gate bipolar transistors to recover energy at over 95% round-trip efficiency for over 1 million pulses.
 In a smaller system, the team demonstrated the formation of more than 1 billion FRCs.

 5th prototype, 'Venti'

-In 2018, the 5th prototype, "Venti" had magnetic fields of 7T and at high density, an ion temperature of 2 keV.
-Helion detailed D-D fusion experiments producing neutrons in an October 2018 report at the United States Department of Energy's ARPA-E's annual ALPHA program meeting.
+In 2018, the 5th prototype, Venti, had magnetic fields of 7 T and at high density, an ion temperature of 2 keV.
+Helion detailed D–D fusion experiments producing neutrons in an October 2018 report at the United States Department of Energy's ARPA-E's annual ALPHA program meeting.
 Experiments that year achieved plasmas with multi-keV temperatures and a triple product of 6.4 × 10^{18} keV·s/m^{3}.

 6th prototype, 'Trenta'

-In 2021, the firm announced that after a 16-month test cycle with more than 10,000 pulses, its sixth prototype, Trenta, had reached 100 million degrees C, the temperature they would run a commercial reactor at.
-Magnetic compression fields exceeded 10 T, ion temperatures surpassed 8 keV, and electron temperatures exceeded 1 keV.
+In 2021, the firm announced that after a 16-month test cycle with more than 10,000 pulses, its sixth prototype, Trenta, had reached 100 million degrees C, the minimum temperature where a commercial generator could run.
+This made Helion the first private fusion company to reach these temperatures.
+Magnetic compression fields exceeded 8 T, ion temperatures surpassed 8 keV, and electron temperatures exceeded 1 keV.
 The company further reported ion densities up to 3 × 10^{22} ions/m^{3} and confinement times of up to 0.5 ms.